N-Wouda/N-Wouda.github.io/pages/projects.md

   We published [a paper](https://doi.org/10.1287/ijoc.2023.0055) in _INFORMS Journal on Computing_.
   Work is ongoing to support additional VRP variants in new releases of PyVRP.

-- [nearing completion]
-  A project optimising waste collection for the Municipality of Groningen.
-  One of the unusual aspects of this particular waste collection problem is that we have some sensor data about arrivals at each waste container, but that data is incomplete: we do not observe the amount of waste arriving, only that an arrival has taken place.
-  It is thus not clear which containers are actually full, and which can still take more arrivals.
-  The goal is to select which containers to visit, and then optimise the routing decisions given those containers.
-  We are developing an efficient policy that integrates the routing and container selection decisions based on the available data.

 # Past projects

 A selection:

-- A project optimising chance-constrained network design problems under demand uncertainty.
+- A project optimising waste collection for the Municipality of Groningen.
-  We developed an exact solution approach based on row generation for this problem.
+  We developed an efficient policy that integrates routing and waste container selection decisions based on available sensor data.
-  Computational experiments show our method is much more performant than the current state-of-the-art.
-  We have submitted [a paper](https://arxiv.org/abs/2403.03567), and the software repository is available [here](https://github.com/N-Wouda/CC-NDP).
+  In our simulation environment, this policy on average reduces routing costs by 40% while maintaining a high service level.
+  We are currently investigating, with the municipality, whether we can bring this policy into practice.

 - I organised a team of motivated PhD candidates to join in the [EURO meets NeurIPS 2022 vehicle routing challenge](https://euro-neurips-vrp-2022.challenges.ortec.com/).
   Together, we developed algorithms solving two variants of a vehicle routing problem with time windows.